The 6 Best adidas Running Shoes of 2026 Reviews

 • Quality control issues.

 Some adidas models can have fit or quality-control quirks, especially in high-demand shoes like the adidas Adizero Evo SL.
-Some runners have reported noticeable differences in fit and even slight differences in ride between pairs in the same size, which may partly come down to where each pair was manufactured.
+Some runners have reported noticeable differences in fit and even slight differences in ride between pairs of the same size, which may partly come down to where each pair was manufactured.
 It doesn't affect every pair, but it can make the brand feel less predictable if you're replacing a favorite shoe or ordering online without trying it on first.

 adidas vs Nike